ioBroker/ioBroker.js-controller/docs/en/adapterref/iobroker.lgtv/README.md

 In the adapter config input the ip adress of your LG WebOS TV.
 At first connection you will receive a pairing prompt on your TV screen where you should allow the connection.

+### Polling
+Some TVs disconnect from the web socket when the TV is turned off and do not report this to the adapter correctly.
+Then additional polling is required.
+You can define the time in settings.
+If the value is empty, the adapter tries to detect this automatically:
+On adapter restart the polling (every 60 sec) is active until the first correct TV off event is detected.

 ## Some examples: